reachme1212/final_project/README.md

 The BLS data show that the nation's three largest cities have unemployment rates dramatically higher than the national average of 5.9 percent in June 2021, with Los Angeles and New York at 10.6 percent and Chicago at 8.2 percent.Reason we choose this topic is our curiosity about the “great resignation” , and what percentage of labor force is actually unemployed and not contributing to the countries economy.

-Overall outline of this analysis is getting employment and demographic data, Merge and clean the data,upload the clean data in to a database and create a machine model and visualizations and interactive elements.
+Overall outline of this analysis is getting employment and demographic data, Merge and clean the data,upload the clean data in to a database and create a machine model , visualizations and interactive elements.

 **Developers**